Getting involved in the Department of Music

 NOTE: All students receiving need-based financial aid from the university receive an automatic rebate of approximately 40%.
 You may petition for more aid if needed.

 To be eligible for major or minor rebates, your major or minor declaration must be approved by Sept.
 15 or Feb.
 15. The approval process includes scheduling a meeting with the Director of Undergraduate Studies or the department’s administrative coordinator—make sure you allow time for that meeting!

 Ensembles are our performing groups.

-Large ensembles: orchestra, wind ensemble, concert and chamber choirs, jazz big band
+Large ensembles: orchestra, wind ensemble, choir, jazz band

 Small ensembles: chamber string ensembles and small jazz combos